 Plaintiff v.
 Chevron: We won a $5.5 million jury verdict against Chevron for wrongfully terminating and retaliating against a female petroleum engineer.
 The U.S. Court of Appeals for the Ninth Circuit affirmed the award.

-Keller v.
-Electronic Arts Inc. et al: We represent Electronic Arts Inc. (EA) in this groundbreaking antitrust and right of publicity class action in which current and former student-athletes claim EA improperly used the athletes’ likenesses and biographical information in its NCAA Football and NCAA Basketball video games.
+Samuel Michael Keller v.
+Electronic Arts Inc. et al: We secured an incredibly favorable settlement for Electronic Arts Inc. (EA) in this groundbreaking antitrust and right of publicity class action.
+Current and former student-athletes claimed EA improperly used the athletes’ likenesses and biographical information in its NCAA Football and NCAA Basketball video games.

 Private School System v.
 Northern California County: We defended a California county and certain of its Supervisors against claims that its land use decision regarding a Christian school violated the Religious Land Use and Institutionalized Persons Act (RLUIPA) and aspects of the US Constitution.
 After a multi-week trial in federal court, a jury resolved the case in our client’s favor, denying the school system's request for tens of millions in damages.
 The plaintiff appealed, but withdrew their appeal after receiving our appellate brief.